pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 .. index::
    pair: convention; Bloomen
-   single: two-suited bids
+   single: two-suited bids; Bloomen
-   pair:1N;Bloomen defense
+   single: 1N; Bloomen defense

 Bloomen is related to Cappelletti.
 All 2-level suit bids are natural long suits.
 A double is a relay to 2♣, and then intervenor bids one of the Capp two-suited bids: